 His experience and newfound talents led to a position the following summer on a research project with South Dakota Game, Fish and Parks.
 Kevin applied his expertise in radio telemetry to monitor wild turkey hens, nests, and young on expansive agricultural lands.
 His background in hunting and fishing helped in his conversations with landowners when requesting permission to conduct research on private lands.

 Kevin brought his skills back to Vermont to share with other wildlife students.
-Together with Jed’s graduate students, who are tracking and monitoring radio-collared moose populations in Vermont’s Northeast Kingdom, Kevin will lead a Wildlife Society chapter workshop on radio telemetry for undergraduates.
+Together with Jed’s graduate students, who are tracking and monitoring radio-collared moose populations in Vermont’s Northeast Kingdom, Kevin led a Wildlife Society chapter workshop on radio telemetry for undergraduates.

 He organized other annual chapter activities including a visit to Vermont’s Missisquoi National Wildlife Refuge to learn about refuge operations with manager Ken Sturm ’92, a UVM wildlife and fisheries biology alum.
 Kevin also coordinated with Vermont State deer biologist Nick Fortin to arrange student help at Vermont deer check stations during the November hunting season.

-“The club helps students to get experiences they don’t get in the classroom and make connections with graduate students and professionals in the field,” says Kevin.
+“The club helps students to get experiences they don’t get in the classroom and make connections with graduate students and professionals in the field,” said Kevin.

-Kevin plans to work in seasonal wildlife positions for a year after he graduates from UVM and then go to graduate school.
-“I would like to study small game species like wild turkey if I can,” he says.
+He plans to work in seasonal wildlife positions for a year after he graduates from UVM and then go to graduate school.
+“I would like to study small game species like wild turkey if I can,” he said.
 “They don’t get as much attention as some of the more charismatic big game species.”

 For now Kevin starts his first seasonal position in May with the Vermont Fish and Wildlife Department.
 He will work with their fisheries team on Lake Champlain through November.